Frikster/Mesoscale-Brain-Explorer/README.md

 This may take a while to complete.
 Once done, use your favourite IDE to modify the code

+Note that you may get the following error: `ImportError: DLL load failed: The specified procedure could not be found.` If you do download https://github.com/Frikster/Mesoscale-Brain-Explorer/blob/master/msvcp140.dll and place it in the same site-package folder that contains QtCore4.dll.
+This is usually C:\Python35\Lib\site-packages\PyQt4\ if you installed Python to C:\Python35.

 ### Custom Plugin Tutorial
 Coming soon... (with pictures and videos)